wonkodv/reqtrace/FORMATS.md

 *   Nested Requirement: If true, nested requirements are constructed.
 If False, Nested Requirements produce an Error.

-A Requirement starts with a heading that has the form `ID: TITLE`, if the id matches a prefix or the list of prefixes is empty.
+A Requirement starts with a `#` heading of any level that has the form `ID:
+TITLE`, if the id matches a prefix or the list of prefixes is empty.
+The underlined headings are not supported to ease parsing.
+TODO: reconsider?

 The Paragraphs that directly follow the heading give the description of the requirement.